zacstewart/zacstewart.github.io/_posts/2019-06-18-making-a-phone-part-3-going-32-bit.md

 ![A Teensy microcontroller][image-1]

 Naturally, the next function is answering incoming calls.
 One way to do that (aka the wrong way) is to poll the cellular module to ask it what its call status is.
-The microcontroller communicates with the FONA via a serial interface, so doing that every tick of the `loop` function (16 Mhz) is very chatty.
+The microcontroller communicates with the FONA via a serial interface, so doing that every tick of the `loop` function (16 MHz) is very chatty.
 I suspect it would kill a battery very quickly.
 The right way is to handle a hardware interrupt from the FONA.
 Sadly, 20/20 pins are currently occupied and the I’d need to connect to the cell module’s RI (ringer interrupt) pin for that.
 I screwed around with the RESET pins again with no luck.

 I had initially thought that I’d prototype with the Uno and then switch to an Arduino Nano when I wanted to scale things down.
 Now I was looking for something that could support more peripherals.
 I found the [Teensy][6] family of microcontrollers and was enthused.
 The Teensy LC looked like a winner.
-It’s smaller than the Uno, has 8 KB of RAM, 27 GPIO pins, and a 48 Mhz clock speed.
+It’s smaller than the Uno, has 8 KB of RAM, 27 GPIO pins, and a 48 MHz clock speed.
 It didn’t hurt that it has more ROM too, because I was a little worried that my code was going to get cramped in the space of 32 KB.

 The Teensy arrived, and I soldered some headers to it and wired it up.
 The EPD wouldn’t power up.
 I could see from Serial output that button presses were being registering.
 I started poking around with my multimeter, and confirmed that no power was getting to the EPD.
 I tried giving it some power view the vout from the Uno that was now completely disconnected.
 For a few moments the display came to life and showed the graphics test I had uploaded to the Teensy.
 Then everything stopped.
 The Teensy quit responding to button presses, quit logging to Serial.
 It stopped restarting up uploading new code.
 I fried it with my tampering.